 Inclusive Playgrounds

 Expanding on AODA compliance, inclusive playgrounds are designed to meet a variety of needs, like sensory processing disorders, mobility challenges, sight impairment, or other disabilities.
-Although every child may not be well suited for every play activity, an inclusive playground has modified pieces of equipment that allow children with different abilities to participate without leaving the play area.
+Although every child may not be capable of engaging with every play activity, an inclusive playground has modified pieces of equipment that allow children with different abilities to participate without leaving the play area.

 An inclusive playground is often located in a destination park – a park that is accessible by transit, has an accessible parking lot, and an accessible washroom facility – and given the additional construction costs, is almost always delivered in partnership with donors.